-The findings of the study are used to guide the design and content of the workshop to provide the common platform needed to overcome or reduce the gaps identified between the collaborating allies, and to align strategies for mutual benefits and appropriate gains.
+The findings of the study are used to guide the design and content of the workshop in order to provide the common platform needed to overcome or reduce the gaps identified between the collaborating allies, and to align strategies for mutual benefits and appropriate gains.
 It is proposed that this workshop uses the stakeholder collaboration methodology to help bring together a range of stakeholders--government policy makers, private sector, academics to develop a better understanding of the issues and challenges involved in achieving AIM goals and objectives at a variety of scales.
 Stakeholder collaboration is the art of respectfully turning differences into progress.
-However, as with all arts, some skills need to be developed to succeed; to know when and how to use dialogue and when to take action.
-This workshop will create a platform for interactive dialogues between academics, industry players, and government policy makers in achieving consensus.
-Since the focus group interviews have highlighted an inherent mistrust of the stakeholders in university-industry collaborations, the workshop will provide a setting in which the participants can communicate values, preferences, perspectives, or even fears related to university-industry collaboration, particularly in AIM activities.
+However, as with all arts, there are skills that need to be developed in order to succeed; to know when and how to use dialogue and when to take actions.
+This workshop will create platform for interactive dialogues between the academics, industry players and government policy makers in achieving consensus.
+Since the focus group interviews have clearly highlighted an Page 35 of 151 inherent mistrust of the stakeholders in university-industry collaborations, the workshop will provide a setting in which the participants can communicate values, preferences, perspectives or even fears related to university-industry collaboration, particularly in AIM activities.
 The topics and contents of the workshop are presented in Table 1 below.

-The workshop represents the interface between academia, industry, and the government to promote interaction and discussion to improve the culture of collaboration and build a mutual recognition that industry, academia, and the government are credible, equal partners.
-The topics are considered necessary since AIM was considered less successful due to the lack of a common understanding of national policy and guidelines on AIM.
-Thus, the participants would need a common understanding of the comprehensive concepts of the Triple Helix (academia-industry-government) relationship, the stipulated objectives and goals, and the nature and scope of work in AIM.
-It is implied from the study that the stakeholders stay engaged when there is mutual trust, appreciation of each other's culture and expertise, transparent communication, and acknowledgment of contributions.
+The workshop represents the interface between academia, industry and the government to promote interaction and discussion with the aim of improving the culture of collaboration and build a mutual recognition that industry, academia and the government are credible, equal partners.
+The topics are considered necessary since AIM was considered less successful due to the lack of common understanding of national policy and guidelines on AIM.
+Thus, the participants would need a common understanding of the comprehensive concepts of Triple Helix (academia-industry-government) relationship, the stipulated objectives and goals, and the nature and scope of work in AIM.
+It is implied from the study that the stakeholders stay engaged when there is mutual trust, appreciation of each other's' culture and expertise, transparent communication, and acknowledgement of contributions.